majadomanska/BS2-Spatiotemporal/README.md

 # Outputs

+Note: Files generated in the `analysis_outputs/` directory were omitted from the repository because of their large size.
+Only final processed outputs and summary results are included.

 #### From Multi-Mutation Spatiotemporal Comparison:
 - `mutations_barplot.png` -  Bar plot of mean relative risk by mutation (* = significant vs WT).
 - `mutations_comparison_table.csv` - Per mutation: mean RR, spread, Mann–Whitney p-value vs WT, Bonferroni significance flag.